AllenInstitute/ipfx/docs/index.rst

 Analyze a Data Set
 ------------------

-You can compute all features available in a data set with the ``extract_data_set_features`` function.
-To use this you need to create an ``EphysDataSet`` instance, and your data set will need to follow some standardized stimulus naming conventions and have some prerequisite sweep types.
+You can compute all features available in a data set with the :py:meth:`~allensdk.ipfx.data_set_features.extract_data_set_features` function.
+To use this you need to create an :py:class:`~allensdk.ipfx.ephys_data_set.EphysDataSet` instance, and your data set will need to follow some standardized stimulus naming conventions and have some prerequisite sweep types.
 This is described in more detail in :doc:`data_sets`.
 Once you've done this, the following is possible: